 Much of the same can be said about buying expired domain names.

 I’ve had my fair share of wonderful expired domain finds that turned out to be a big waste of money and time.

 I’ve participated in and won tainted domains on multiple occasions.
 Some expired domains I purchased on purpose, while a good number were accidental.

 And just why were these expired domains a complete waste?

 Well, most of the time, it’s out of sheer laziness on my part to do my homework on the expired domain name.

 Most of the expired domains I speak of were a waste because I chose to participate in an auction ending in a matter of a few minutes.

-Haste always makes waste, especially when trying to buy expired domain names on a feel and sound good high instead of sound judgement.
+Haste always makes waste, especially when trying to buy expired domain names on a feel and sound-good high instead of sound judgment.

-Now there are the times were it makes perfect since to but a tainted or severely penalized domain name.
+Now there are times were it makes perfect sense to but a tainted or severely penalized domain name.